30 Things to Know Before Moving to Orlando, FL

 The city is home to quite a few sports teams.
 The Orlando Magic (NBA) plays at the Amway Center, a stadium that is also home to the Orlando Solar Bears hockey team.
 Soccer enthusiasts cheer for the Orlando City Soccer Club at the Exploria Stadium in Downtown Orlando.

-18. Universities in Orlando
+18. What Universities are in Orlando?

 Higher education is a major draw for students and academic professionals in Orlando.
 The University of Central Florida is the second-largest university in the entire U.S. This public research university focuses on Optics, Lasers, Modeling and Simulation, Engineering, and other fields, including video game design.